ColbyStatSvyRsch/surveyCV/README.md

 ## *Stat* paper

 We include R code to reproduce figures for our *Stat* submission.
+A copy of the submitted paper is in the `data-raw` folder as `Stat_SDSS_submission.pdf`.

 Scripts for the PPI and NSFG examples are in the `data-raw` folder, in the `PPI_Zambia_plot.R` and `NSFG_plot.R` scripts.
 We cannot share the proprietary PPI dataset, but the preprocessed NSFG dataset is included in the package as `NSFG_data`, and instructions for preprocessing the NSFG data are in the same folder in the `NSFG_data.R` script.